lucaskoensgen/pcs_scraper/README.md

 ## Project Description

-This project was undertaken as a side project while working as a data/race analyst with professional cycling teams.
+This project was undertaken as a side project while working with professional cycling teams.
 While commonplace for many other major sports, I couldn't find any available packages that provided access to professional cycling datasets.
 There were, however, already fantastic websites devoted to cataloguing this data and presenting it for free.
 The most user-friendly website I found was procyclingstats.com (PCS) but they didn't have a publicly available api, so I decided to make this package to interact with their posted data programmatically.

 _pcs_scraper_ lets users interact with PCS through three fundamental and distinct classes:
 1. Riders